gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/lab-0-start-mcp-server.md

 ## Next Steps

-Once the Dev Tunnel is running, you can proceed to the next lab where you'll configure the agent to use MCP tools and start interacting with the system.
+Once the Dev Tunnel is running, you can proceed to the next lab where you'll configure the agent to use MCP Server and start interacting with the system.